 Section 95 is founded on the maxim de minimis noncurates, which implies that the law ignores trivial matters.
 If the acts are insignificant and a person of ordinary intelligence and temper would not consider them harmful, they are justified and supplied as defences.

 In certain cases, sections 96 – 106 provide for private defences.
 Section 96 establishes a general rule that no act performed in the exercise of private defence constitutes a crime.

 The general defences contained in the IPC play a critical role in defining the scope of criminal offences.
-Criminal liability holds a person accountable for conduct that are illegal under the law.
+Criminal liability holds a person accountable for conduct that is illegal under the law.
 The Indian Penal Code recognised the fact that not all acts are punishable.
-Acts that do not need the presence of mens rea are not punishable.
+Acts that do not need the presence of men’s rea are not punishable.

 About the Author

 Hidayatullah National Law University, Raipur, C.G.

 Justifiable and Excusable, Justifiable and Excusable Defences, Justifiable and Excusable Offences.